 Promoting Neurodiversity Awareness: Organizing whole-school events and activities to increase awareness and celebrate neurodiversity, fostering a more inclusive school community.

-The department conducts informative talks for parents to provide crucial insights into their children’s physical and emotional development.
+The department conducts informative talks for families to provide crucial insights into their children’s physical and emotional development.